lrc-se/aoc-2022/README.md

 ### Day 15 (Nim)

 Rewrote this several times to get sensible run times.
 It could probably be improved further still, but my latest scan line approach keeps part 2 under 2 seconds, which feels good enough.
+I also had to make some adjustments to the base code in order to handle the test cases correctly this time around.